The Australian Committee for IUCN

 The Office of Environment and Heritage (OEH) develops and leads policy, reform and education in sustainability, biodiversity and native vegetation, coastal protection and Aboriginal cultural heritage.
 It also manages 7 million hectares of national parks and reserves, which is almost 9 per cent of NSW.
 The Heritage Branch within OEH works with communities to identify important places and objects and provides guidance in looking after heritage items.

-The Department of Parks and Wildlife protects and conserves the State’s natural environment on behalf of the people of Western Australia.
+The Department of Biodiversity, Conservation and Attractions protects and conserves the State’s natural environment on behalf of the people of Western Australia.

 Its key responsibilities include conserving biodiversity and managing the State’s national parks, marine parks and other reserves, which cover a total area of more than 27 million hectares.
 Western Australia has 100 national parks and 13 marine parks with a diverse array of landscapes and seascapes, from coral reefs and tall forests to deep gorges and open plains of wildflowers.
 Parks and Wildlife also manages two of the world’s greatest long distance trails: the 1000 kilometre Bibbulmun Track for walkers, and the 1000 kilometre Munda Biddi Trail for cyclists.